KarlLeell/PICMathSubway/README.md

 The function `week_bfs_forall` in `BFS.py` inserts special samples into sparse layers of the graph three times a week, depending on the number of checkers, while generating weekly schedules,

 ## Acknowledgement
+PIC Math is a program of the Mathematical Association of America (MAA).
+Support for this MAA program is provided by the National Science Foundation (NSF grant DMS-1722275) and the National Security Agency (NSA).

+We would like to thank our industry partner, the MTA for working with us this semester.
+We would also like to thank Eric Jensen, Acting Manager, and Timon Stasko, Manager of Operations Research, for attending our biweekly presentations and giving us thoughtful feedback.

+Special thanks to our professor Vindya Bhat and our TA Xinment Li for being the scrum masters for this project and guiding us this semester.